 Use Lost Mode in Find My iPhone on iCloud.com

-Lost Mode lets you lock your iPhone, iPad, iPod touch, Mac or Apple Watch so that others cannot access your personal information.
+Lost Mode lets you lock your iPhone, iPad, iPod touch, Mac or Apple Watch so that others can’t access your personal information.
 You can turn on Lost Mode in Find My iPhone on iCloud.com.

 Lost Mode requires a device that meets the minimum system requirements listed in the Apple Support article System requirements for iCloud.